Becoming You With Julie

 • Healthy + fresh + crunchy: A mix of crisp veggies, tender rice noodles, and fresh herbs gives every bite contrast and flavor.

-These are endlessly customizable, but here’s what I always use:
+These fresh spring rolls are endlessly customizable, but here’s what I like to use:

 Labeled ingredients in bowls.

-• Rice paper wrappers – I got mine at Whole Foods.
+• Rice paper wrappers – I get mine at Whole Foods.
 You can find them in the Asian aisle or online.

 • Fresh herbs – Mint, cilantro, Thai basil, or sweet basil

-• Pan-Fried Maple Glazed Tofu – (it’s optional, but I never, ever skip it!).
-Though you could just as easily make this crispy baked tofu too!
+• Pan-Fried maple glazed tofu – (it’s optional, but I never, ever skip it!).

 Find the complete recipe with measurements in the recipe card below.